IraGu/Cleaning-Data---Activity-Tracker/CodeBook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

 ## Description of variables
+Prior to normalization, the acceleration signal from the smartphone accelerometer is in standard gravity units 'g' (9.8m/s^2), gyroscope angular velocity unis are radians/seconds.
+Frequency are in Hertz.
+The data then is normalized and bounded within domain (-1,1).

 Accelerometer used to capture 3-axial linear acceleration.
 The variables containing "mean" depicts the mean of the acceleration.
 The variables containing "std" is the standard deviation of the measurement.
 Variables ending in x, y, z are measurements of the time measured values on the x,y,z axis of a 3 dimensional plane.
 (Because movements happen in a 3-D space)